 They impose an initial limit of $100 on eCheck deposits until a history is established with the player.
 After that, up to $500 can be deposited per transaction.
 Once the transaction has been made, players can use the money immediately, although additional deposits are delayed (24 hours for checks under $100 and four to five days for larger amounts).

-Why eChecks are a Scarce Deposit Option in 2013
+Why eChecks are a Scarce Deposit Option

 When compared to options that allow for an instantaneous transfer of funds, eChecks are a major hassle for online casinos to deal with.
 If they wait days for the check to clear, the player’s initial enthusiasm may diminish.
 If they decide to allow play before adequate funding has been verified, there’s always the possibility of it bouncing.
 In either case, it’s simpler to pass over e-Check gaming in favor of other deposit methods.